pupilfirst/wd301-scripts/handling-advanced-ui-events/drag-and-drop/react-beautiful-dnd/README.md

 import Task from "./Task";
 ```

 Now, open `Task.tsx` and split it into a container and child component.
 We will also add a `Link` to navigate to task detail page, when the user clicks on it.
 We will remove the code to delete a task for the time being.
-We will also include an `index` s prop for the `Task` component.
+We will also include an `index` prop for the `Task` component.

 ```tsx
 import React from "react";